QuonnorGraygar/cba-data-viz/README.md

 - Carlson, M. O. Madison B. & West.
 R. D. The Calculus Concept Readiness (CCR) Instrument:
 Assessing Student Readiness for Calculus. *arXiv preprint arXiv:1010.2719* (2010).

+&nbsp;

+This work was overseen by the McMaster Review Ethics Board (MREB\#: 6043) and University of British Columbia's Behavioural research ethics board (UBC BREB H22-02247) who carefully reviewed our study and ensured the protocols are consistent with research ethics.